-We are conducting Phase I trials of LVGN6051 alone or in combination with anti-PD-1 antibody in the USA (NCT04130542), in adult patients with advanced malignancies.
-No MTD was reached at 7 mg/kg monotherapy and 4 mg/kg q3w monotherapy was determined as RP2D.
+We are conducting Phase I trials of LVGN6051 alone or in combination with anti-PD-1 antibody in the USA, in combination with VEGFR TKI anlotinib in China, in adult patients with advanced malignancies.
 Preliminary antitumor activity in late stage cancer patients was observed.
 Combination with pembrolizumab induced rapid antitumor responses in advanced cancer patients with immune-cold tumor or relapsed from prior immunotherapies.
-We've got the approval of IND in China in 2020, and the bridging testing is on-going.